rroethof/roethof.net/content/2025/02/taming-the-beast-my-arch-linux-install-for-a-clean-mean-and-secure-work-machine/index.md

 systemd-firstboot --root /mnt --prompt
 ```

-This interactive prompt will guide you through setting the keymap, timezone, and hostname.
+This interactive prompt will guide you through setting the keymap, timezone and hostname.
 For example:

 ```
     Welcome to your new installation of Arch Linux!